 A Look at the Student Loan Crisis

 Although many see this crisis as one that affects only the borrower, student loan debt affects the entire economy.

 High student loan debt prevents people from buying homes, starting businesses and saving for retirement, among many other things.

 Consider these key statistics:

-- Number of Federal student loan borrowers: 43 million
+- Number of Federal student loan borrowers: 43 million2

-- Federal student loan borrowers in default: 5.2 million
+- Federal student loan borrowers in default: 5.2 million2

 The Commission’s Key Recommendation

 The commission found that students are not financially literate.